JetBrains/jetbrains_guide/sites/pycharm-guide/contents/tutorials/fastapi-aws-kubernetes/introduction/index.md

   url: https://www.youtube.com/watch?v=iCVEhVI07Ig
 ---

-Hello everyone, welcome to PyCharm FastAPI tutorial series.
+Hello everyone, Welcome to the PyCharm FastAPI tutorial series.
-In this tutorial we are going to explore the FastAPI framework which is a high-performance framework.
+In this tutorial we are going to explore [FastAPI](https://fastapi.tiangolo.com) which is a high-performance framework.
 It’s a modern web framework which recently got huge popularity over the Internet, it’s backed by [starlette](https://www.starlette.io/) and [pydantic](https://pydantic-docs.helpmanual.io/) and based on